Updated January 2024.

-I have seen marketers using Facebook groups as a strategy to increase referral traffic, but, alas, this is not the best way to leverage the power of groups.
+I have seen marketers using Facebook Groups as a strategy to increase referral traffic but, alas, this is not the best way to leverage the power of Groups.

 What Is a Facebook Group?

 - A Facebook group is a place where people discuss and share their passion for similar interests.

 Facebook pages are for your existing customers who already know your business, whereas a Facebook group is a place where you can attract and engage with new and potential customers.